 Needless to say, most visitors are there just for the day.
 If what you want is a wild beach visit in early May or October.
 In both months you will find quiet beaches, desert roads, and warm water.

-About the pink sand legend
+The truth about the pink sand

 The sand in Elafonisi is not pink.
 It’s a wonderful and unique kind of pinkish color, at times.
 It depends on the tides, the light, the wind, and the moment on the day.
 You’ve probably seen stunning pink sand photoshopped pictures.
 In full honesty, the color of the sea is even more stunning than the color of the sand.